 I have a 7-week-old kitten that goes mental after eating.
 I have been mixing Nutrients Kitten Biscuits with a bit of kitten meat for each meal…however, he goes nuts afterwards, runs around the house, ears back, pupils dilated open, clawing and demanding constant attention - which if it does not get it sits on the table and cries at me?
 Carly

 I think that the kitten has learned that running around clawing etc. will bring him attention…all of this is also, part of being a kitten.
 Kittens are crazy little fuzz balls, so do not be too worried if your kitten appears insane.
 It is likely that he behaves like that during the day while you are gone.

 Play with your kitten and redirect his enormous energy.
-Be sure that your kitten has a cat tree and plenty of toys to scratch and play with (rolled up tinfoil is heaven for kittens!).
+Be sure that your kitten has a cat tree and plenty of toys and a scratch post.
 Also, I am unfamiliar with Nutrients Kitten Biscuits.
 I am assuming that this food is for every day meals and not just a treat type food.
 If the biscuits are 'treats' I recommend that you instead feed kitty a brand name kitten food, since they contain all of the essential nutrients kittens need to grow (see Feeding Kittens for tips).
 Keep me posted.
 Simba